Steve provides research, analysis, insight and commentary on topical issues and events.

 Interpreting the Integers

-1. Organizations need to be more diligent with monitoring their assets and devices.
+1. Be more diligent with monitoring assets and devices.

 Do you have full visibility of all of your company devices?
 Do you know their exact locations and current configurations?